 Crab Orchard is a tiny city located in the state of Kentucky.
 With a population of 757 people and just one neighborhood, Crab Orchard is the 288th largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crab Orchard is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Crab Orchard is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Crab Orchard who work in sales jobs (19.35%), management occupations (13.71%), and office and administrative support (11.69%).
+There are especially a lot of people living in Crab Orchard who work in office and administrative support (17.90%), community and social services (13.97%), and sales jobs (10.04%).

-Crab Orchard’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Crab Orchard’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Crab Orchard is worth considering.